Fusion yield of plasma with velocity-space anisotropy at constant energy: A Different Maxwellian Analog

 There are limits in which $K_\text{sym}$ differs more dramatically from its bi-Maxwellian counterparts -- for instance, when the thermal velocities of the reacting species are more disparate.
 Recall that the relative thermal velocities of species $a$ and $b$ do not affect the bi-Maxwellian yields, so long as the combined $T$ parameter given by Eq.~(\ref{eqn:T}) remains fixed.
 This is not the case for $K$ or $K_\text{sym}$.
 Note, for example, that in the limit where $T_a / m_a \gg T_b / m_b$, $K$ will no longer depend on the choices of $g_a$ or $g_b$.
 This can be seen in Eq.~(\ref{eqn:K}), since $w \rightarrow v_a$ in this limit.

 Perhaps the most practical example in which this distinction would become important is when the reacting species have disparate masses -- for instance, in p-$^{11}$B fusion.
 This is shown in the lower two panels of Figure~\ref{fig:combinedComparison}; as expected, there is a larger disparity between the two kinds of anisotropy for this case.
-The numerical calculations shown in the figure use the piecewise cross-section fit described by Nevins and Swain.\cite{Nevins2000} However, comparing the effects of anisotropy on two entirely different reactions is somewhat messy, since the cross-sections for different reactions can vary widely.
+The numerical calculations shown in the figure use the piecewise cross-section fit described by Nevins and Swain.\cite{Nevins2000} p-$^{11}$B provides a convenient formal example because of the large mass disparity between the reactants, but the possibility of enhancing the fusion reactivity also happens to be particularly topical.
+Ignition in p-$^{11}$B fuel is difficult for a plasma in which all species have equal-temperature isotropic Maxwellian distributions, and different ways in which the fusion yield might exceed that of the isotropic Maxwellian case have received significant interest in the recent literature.\cite{Lalousis2012, Hora2015, Eliezer2016, Putvinski2019, Hora2020}

+However, comparing the effects of anisotropy on two entirely different reactions is somewhat messy, since the cross-sections for different reactions can vary widely.
 An alternative way to demonstrate the same physics is to calculate the yields for D-T reactions in which the two species have very different thermal velocities.
 This can be accomplished either by having $T_D \neq T_T$ or by artificially modifying their masses (in fact, for the purposes of yield calculations, the two are formally equivalent).
 Consider a scenario in which

 and the masses are left at their natural values.
 The inverse-mass-weighted $T$ given by Eq.~(\ref{eqn:T}) is unchanged, so the bi-Maxwellian yields are the same for any choice of $\alpha$.
 The dashed lines in the upper panels of Figure~\ref{fig:combinedComparison} show $K_\text{sym}$ when $\alpha = 1$ and the dotted lines show $K_\text{sym}$ when $\alpha = 1/20$.
 When $\alpha$ is far from 1, the effects of anisotropy on $K_\text{sym}$ are strongly suppressed, and $K_\text{sym}(\hat{u}_a, \hat{u}_b) \rightarrow Y_\text{iso}$ for all choices of $\hat{u}_a$ and $\hat{u}_b$.